 To set and uphold standards for the granting of Certified status in sex therapy in Ontario.

 To evaluate candidates towards Certification

-To provide bi-annual continuing education for BESTCO members and guests.
+To provide bi-annual continuing education for ASTO members and guests.

 Terry Real is an internationally recognized Family Therapist, Speaker and Author.
 Terry founded the Relational Life Institute (RLI), offering workshops for couples, individuals and parents around the country along with a professional training program for clinicians wanting to learn his RLT (Relational Life Therapy) methodology.